LangatD/scores-app/README.md

 - **scores**: Stores scores (`id`, `user_id`, `judge_id`, `score`).

 ## Assumptions
-- No login is required for admin or judge interfaces, as per the task.
+- No login is required for admin or judge interfaces.
-- Sample users are pre-inserted for demo purposes.
+- Sample users are pre-inserted.
 - The scoreboard auto-refreshes every 10 seconds using a meta tag.
-- Basic error handling and form validation are implemented.

 ## Design Choices
 - **Database**: Used a normalized schema with foreign keys to maintain data integrity.